 One drawback was apparent from our first step off the plane, this place was hotter and more humid than anything we had experienced yet in Africa.
 The other delights of the island far made up for this.
 Zanzibar used to be the spice capital of the world, although not as strong of an export anymore it is spices are still very prevalent and the smell is present in the air.
 Several spice tours are available on the western and central parts of the island where the vegetation is abundant.

 There is so much offered here, from a past full of rich history to a fascinating mix of cultures and architecture.
 The strong presence of the Muslim majority is visible right away, men walk the streets in their Kanzu and many women are completely covered and veiled with only their eyes visible.

-There is Arabic, Indian, Persian and European influence everywhere.
-Some buildings are in an Arabic style with brass studded wooden doors.
-In fact there are so many neat doors on the buildings they have a book called the doors of Zanzibar.
+The influences of Arabic, Indian, Persian and European cultures are everywhere.
+Some of the buildings are in an Arabic style with brass studded, intricately carved wooden doors.
+In fact there are so many interesting doors that several illustrative books have been published on the doors of Zanzibar.
 There are Indian Temples, Mosques and Christian Churches within a few hundred meters of each other.
-With all the mix of culture you can imagine what the food variety is like.
-You can eat food from a different ethnic group every night of the week.
+With all this ethnic diversity you can imagine what the food is like.

 We spent our daylight hours getting lost in the maze of Stone Town’s cobbled streets and alleyways.
 It’s possible to walk for hours and never be on the same street twice.
 You need to keep your wits about you when exploring the town, vehicles and mopeds speed through the streets and alleyways.
 Sometimes you have to duck into a shop door way because an alleyway is so tight there’s not enough room for people and a moped to go through.

 The atmosphere here is about as laid back as it can get.
 There are many restaurants overlooking the beach where you can witness dolphins playing in the water or take in a beautiful sunset as a dhow and small fishing boats sail past.